Sacred Heart Cathedral, Yangzhou: History

-In 1873, French Jesuit priest Henri Le Lec (刘德耀) came to Yangzhou, Jiangsu, buying a land to build a church.
+In 1873, French Jesuit priest Henri Le Lec (刘德耀) came to Yangzhou, Jiangsu, to buy a piece of land to build a church.
 The construction project of the church was launched in 1973 and was completed in 1875.
 French Jesuit and missionary Adrien Languillat consecrated the church on 1 January 1876.

-In 1949, the Roman Curia set up the Apostolic Prefecture of Yangzhou and the church services as the cathedral since then.
+In 1949, the Roman Curia set up the Apostolic Prefecture of Yangzhou and the church has served as the cathedral since then.
 In 1966, the Cultural Revolution broke out, the bell tower and Crucifixion were removed and the altar was smashed by the Red Guards.
-And the church was used as factory floor.
+The church was subsequently repurposed as a factory floor.
 The church was officially reopened to the public in 1982.
 It was renovated and refurbished in 1985.
 In April 1995, it was designated as a provincial cultural relic preservation organ by the Jiangsu government.

 Architecture

 The church faces east in the west with a Gothic Revival architecture style, covering an area of 357 m2.
 It has two 17 m high bell towers.